inrae/jupyterhub-vm/openstack/README.md

 ```
 <br>

-* **instance_to_cloud.sh** : This script allows you to create an instance from a previously uploaded image.
+* **instance_to_cloud.sh** : Creates an instance from a previously uploaded image.
 You must choose the keypair and flavor.
 This information is provided by specifying the _t_ option.

 ```
 $ sh ./openstack/instance_to_cloud.sh -h